 Back to negotiating an offer.
 Before the heavy duty negotiating even begins, you're already thousands of dollars apart in price by the entire real estate commission!
 At best, a reasonable seller may split the difference with you, but don't count on it because the seller is foregoing the experienced services, including comfort and security of an agent as well.

 Offer too low and you insult or irritate the homeowner.
-Offer too high and you'll have a happy cooperative seller, but you've over-paid for the property.
+Offer too high and you'll have a happy cooperative seller, but you may over-pay for the property.

 And without the services of an agent, who's protecting and advising you?

 If you're a buyer with a minimum down payment (under 20% of the purchase price) and over-pay for the home, for your own protection, you better hope that you included a properly drafted mortgage financing condition in the real estate contract because the lender may decline your application or at best, approve an amount lower than what you need.
 The purchase price must be the same as or lower than the appraised value as determined by the lender.

 Who is going to draft the actual real estate contract, commonly referred to as an offer to purchase?